 You can expect to be busy from 08:30 to 17:00 from Monday to Friday, with a 1-hour lunch break at around noon.
-You will have the weekends off to relax.
+You will have the weekends off to explore Cape Town.

 General volunteer activities will include but not be limited to the following:

 A local taxi service is available for trips out in your spare time.
 There is a 9pm curfew at the volunteer camp, so you will need to be back by then if you do pop out for a meal, drinks or shopping.

-When you first arrive in Cape Town, you will spend the weekend at Ashanti Lodge, one of Cape Town’s best backpackers.
-During your time with the Lion Sanctuary Project you will stay in basic shared accommodation not far from the sanctuary’s lion and chimpanzee and lion enclosures.
+Every weekend (Friday to Sunday night), you will stay at Ashanti Lodge, one of Cape Town’s best backpackers.
+During the week (Monday to Thursday night) you will stay in basic shared accommodation at the Lion Sanctuary not far from the lion and chimpanzee enclosures.
 The rooms are equipped with single beds, a small wardrobe and a small drawer unit.

 Here are some useful things to know about the volunteer camp:

 Budgeting: Depending on your appetite and lifestyle, we suggest that you allow about £60 / U$100 per week for food, entertainment and other personal daily needs.
 If you like to eat out a lot or enjoy more than a few drinks you should allow for this too.

 The Lion Sanctuary Project is located near Paarl, about a 40 minute drive from Cape Town in South Africa.